MartinChavez/HTML-CSS/README.md

 }

 /* Pseudo Selectors*/
-/* Pseudo-selectors are modifiers that can be added to a selector to select a Tag only when a certain condition has occurred*/ ul li:hover{
+/* Pseudo-selector is a modifier that can be added to a selector to select a tag only when a certain condition has occurred */ ul li:hover{
     color: pink;
 }